Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Summary and conclusions

-\textit{Acknowledgements.} We thank Merlin Zgraggen and Lukas Felix for production of the Figure from which we deduced the uncertainties on the expected MRS observation.
+\textit{Acknowledgements.} We thank Merlin Zgraggen and Lukas Felix for their collaboration on an unaccepted JWST proposal; from their contribution, we deduced the uncertainties in the expected MRS observation shown in Fig. \ref{fig:MRS_prediction}.
 This work was supported by the Swiss National Science Foundation (SNSF) through an Eccellenza Professorship (203668) and the Swiss State Secretariat for Education, Research and Innovation (SERI) under contract No. MB22.00033, a SERI-funded ERC Starting grant "2ATMO" to P.A.S.
 Parts of this work have been carried out within the framework of the National Centre of Competence in Research (NCCR) PlanetS supported by the SNSF under grant 51NF40\_205606.
 This publication makes use of The Data \& Analysis Center for Exoplanets (DACE), which is a facility based at the University of Geneva (CH) dedicated to extrasolar planets data visualisation, exchange and analysis.
 DACE is a platform of the Swiss NCCR PlanetS, federating Swiss expertise in Exoplanet research.
 The DACE platform is available at \url{https://dace.unige.ch}.

 \begin{appendix}